jonathan-franzen/express-auth-boilerplate/README.md

 - Optionally, initialize the database with default users by running `yarn command db:seed`
 - Start by running `yarn dev` -- or run `yarn serverless-dev` to emulate [AWS lambda](https://aws.amazon.com/pm/lambda) locally.

+If using the provided docker-compose setup, you can view emails on http://localhost:8025/.

 ## Customizations

 ### Remove serverless